 “You like the food?
 Really?,” she seemed surprised.
 For the life of me, I couldn’t understand why she would be.
-A case of humility and fear that unless you’re formally-trained or have the ability to hack other people’s century-old recipes, you’re not a respectable Thai cook, I suppose.
+A case of humility and fear that unless you’re formally-trained or have the ability to hack other people’s century-old family recipes, you’re not a respectable Thai cook, I suppose.
 Or maybe she, like many, has bought into the notion that the face of Thai cuisine is represented only by restaurants serving the so-called royal Thai cuisine and not these street-level, “lowly,” no-frills rice-curry shops.

 But if Wanvipa had dined with me at a swanky chain Thai restaurant a few evenings prior, she would have understood my reaction.
 If the creamy, goopy, homogenous red curry and candied Pad Thai I had there were a bacterial infection, the food at Bangkok Kitchen would be penicillin.

-The curry here is a thing of beauty.
-Every curry is done right and in the manner as you’d find at a mid-range, respectable rice-curry shop in Bangkok.
-Salmon chu-chi (labeled “shushi”), fillets of salmon in thick red curry sauce, is particularly memorable.
-I could go without the chicken and cashews, but all the curries I had were terrific.
+The curry here is done in the manner as you’d find at a mid-range, respectable rice-curry shop in Bangkok.
+Salmon chu-chi (labeled “shushi”), fillets of salmon in thick red curry sauce, hit the spot.
+I could go without the chicken and cashews, but all the curries I had reminded me of home.

 “Well, I just want to cook the dishes I grew up eating in the exact same way I remember them,” she said.
 “That’s all, really.”

-Oh, sistah, that’s all you need to do.
+“That’s all you need to do,” I thought.